 Deliciously nostalgic and quaintly witty, this is a story as breezy and carefree as a summer day.

-In this treasured story, the orphan child, Heidi, is sent to live with her embittered grandfather high in the Swiss Alps.
+At the age of five, little orphan Heidi is sent to live with her grandfather in the Alps.

 Join Joey and his sister Mary Alice as they spend nine unforgettable summers with the worst influence imaginable-their grandmother!